Stuttgart Declaration of Guilt: Effects

 The accusation [from the Swiss] was that we [the German churchmen] had survived.... for them that was treachery.
 They couldn't understand that, under a totalitarian system, one has to make compromises... one has to have a certain flexibility... they couldn't understand any of this.
 [Eventually there was mutual understanding and]...
 I was elected by the Swiss delegates to the governing council.... me, as a German!"...
 That moved me greatly... the bridge was truly there again.

 Many Germans raised the practical objection that the Declaration would be interpreted by the Allies as an expression of collective guilt, which would in turn justify harsh treatment by the Allies in the postwar world.
-Most Protestants were willing to admit some degree of responsibility, provided that the Allies reciprocated and admitted their own wrongdoing.
+Most Protestants were willing to admit some degree of responsibility, provided that the Allies reciprocated and admitted at least some wrongdoing in their liberation campaign.

 In letter after letter [to the signatories] the same cry of resentment [against the Allies] is heard.
 To most Germans the suffering [of defeat and postwar conditions] itself was punishment enough for whatever share of guilt Germans bore....since the Allies also committed war crimes, this fact should somehow lessen the gravity of the crimes committed by Germany.

 Others, who saw the Declaration more in theological than in practical or political terms, recognized that confession is made before God and not before men, and that such "conditional confessions" were theologically wrong-headed and misunderstood the meaning of Christian confession.
 As one Protestant rather wryly noted, neither the Allies nor the World Council of Churches "are our father confessor."

 Hockenos identifies three basic reasons that Germans were reluctant to confess wrongdoing: